What Does Subject To Building and Pest Inspection Mean

 "Subject to building and pest inspection" is a condition that may be included in a contract when buying or selling a property.

 This condition means that the sale of the property is dependent on the outcome of a building and pest inspection.
-The buyer has the right to conduct an inspection of the property before the sale is finalized, and if any significant issues are found during the inspection, the buyer can request that the issues are addressed or negotiate the price of the property accordingly.
+The buyer has the right to conduct an inspection of the property before the sale is finalized.
+If any significant issues are found during the inspection, the buyer can request that the issues are addressed or negotiate the price of the property accordingly.

-In short, "subject to building and pest inspection" means that the sale of the property is contingent upon the property passing a thorough inspection by a qualified building and pest inspector.
+In short, "subject to building and pest inspection" means that the sale of the property depends on the property passing a thorough inspection by a qualified inspector.

 What does the building and pest inspection look for?